lucaslovato/pokedex/README.md

 # pokedex-mevn-labtic-project

-System created with the intute to teach the new interns at LABTIC-UDESC to learn the basics of web
+This system was created with the idea to teach the new interns at LABTIC-UDESC to learn the basics of web

 ## Build Setup